-And last year, the country threatened to cut off supply to the U.S. That’s a big deal since we don’t have much of a rare-earth mining industry anymore.
+And in 2019, the country threatened to cut off supply to the U.S. That’s a big deal since we don’t have much of a rare-earth mining industry anymore.

 In fact, in 2018, while China produced 120,000 metric tons, the U.S. only produced 15,000 metric tons (up from zero metric tons in 2017).

 We achieved energy independence and became a net oil exporter thanks to American ingenuity and fracking.
 Now the race is on to become rare-earth independent as well.